Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-native-smart-v2-external-idp/docs/okta-setup.md

 ## 8. Create Client Application — Backend Service (Client Credentials)

-This application is used for server-to-server access with no user interaction (e.g., bulk data, system-level reads).
+This application is used for server-to-server access with no user interaction (e.g., bulk data, system-level reads). **Skip this section if your use case does not require backend service access.**

 ### Create the Application